abhinaya08/STA380_Exercise2/Exercise_2.md

 By using this data, we want to recommend to the store manager:

--   The item bundles he can run promotions on
+-   The item bundles to run promotions on
 -   Placement of items on aisles

 ``` r